dfmoralesb/MPE_tutorials/tutorials/ORTHOLOGY.md

 <a name="masking"></a>
 ## Prune clades and paraphyletic grades of the same species

-* In this step, we are going to mask clades and paraphyletic grades that belonged to the same taxon were pruned by keeping only the tip with the highest number of characters in the trimmed alignment
+* In this step, we are going to mask clades and paraphyletic grades that belonged to the same taxon by keeping only the tip with the highest number of characters in the trimmed alignment

 	First, we are going to make a new directory called `03_masked`